OSINT

 Flatpak

-Flatpak is a tool which is used to install and run the applications within a sandboxed environment.
-Applications installed via Flatpak are sandboxed, meaning they run in an isolated environment.
+Flatpak installs and runs applications within a sandboxed environment.
+Applications installed via Flatpak run in isolation.
 This prevents apps from interfering with the system or accessing unauthorized resources, increasing security.

 Following are the commands to install the flatpak: